Use Cases

 What JACS adds:

-Use this when: external systems need to verify your agent identity but you do not want a shared auth server in the middle.
+Use JACS when external systems need to verify an agent identity without putting a shared server in the middle.

 What JACS adds: